17livincent/TicTacToeGameAI/README.md

     - Determines the game result: win/loss/draw.
 - ```player.cpp``` and ```player.h```
     - Specifies a player that can view the game grid and make moves.
+    - Inherited to create different types of players.
 - ```board.cpp``` and ```board.h```
     - Implements the Tic Tac Toe board plus get/set functions.
 - ```util.h```